The directions I've found:

 As those times fashion suggested, I’ve added a crocheted border… it’s not a scarlet or violet one, anyway it’s a border!
 Only three rows of an impromptu border in a contrasting colour.

-: approx. 200 gr of fingering weight yarn (here 3 skeins of British Hampshire 4ply by The little grey sheep) + approx. 30-40 gr for the crocheted border (here leftover of Titus).
+Yarn: approx. 200 gr of fingering weight yarn (here 3 skeins of British Hampshire 4ply by The little grey sheep) + approx. 30-40 gr for the crocheted border (here leftover of Titus).

 Needles: 4.5 mm circular needles (it’s worked flat, circular needles get it comfortable)